CrPO4/WallpaperChanger/README.md

 Changes include:

-1. Renamed the config file to 'WallpaperChanger.config'.
+1. Renamed the default config file to 'WallpaperChanger.config'.
+2. Different config files can be used (with the -c option).
-2. All lines from the config file are applied (used to pick one at random).
+3. All lines from the config file are applied.
 This means you can now specify a different wallpaper for each monitor in a multi-monitor setup.
-3. Config file lines can now include both a style and a monitor number.
+4. Config file lines can now include both a style and a monitor number.
-4. Config file can now contain comments and blank lines.
+5. Config file can now contain comments and blank lines.
 Start the line with a # to comment it out.
-5. Changed default style to Fill.
+6. Changed default style to Fill.

 ## Use